Some general information

 Yes but there are a number of restrictions.
 Firstly, our Tech Inspector is the final judge as to whether the mountings and/or connections of these devices to the bike are safe enough.
 Cameras need to be affixed to the machine with a second tether.

-Secondly we do not allow things like iPads, timing equipment or anything else which is likely to distract you from giving your full attention to writing and controlling your machine.
+Secondly we do not allow things like iPads, timing equipment or anything else which is likely to distract you from giving your full attention to being in control of your machine.

 Do you have to be 18 or older than 18 to take part?